UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

     run_funds()
     p.clean()
 ```
-The first `num_fill_tcache +  1` fill up the tcache, and the last free frees the id of `first_uaf` into the fastbin and the name into the unsorted bin.
+The first `num_fill_tcache +  1` frees fill up the tcache, and the last free frees the id of `first_uaf` into the fastbin and the name into the unsorted bin.
 ```
 (gdb) heapinfoall